flare-labs-ltd/layercake/docs/yellow-paper.md

     nonReentrant
 ```

-Within the above `_operations` struct, `negatedBandwidthProvider` is the bandwidth provider that performed the invalid execution, `initialNegation` is set to true, `invalidExecutionProofId` is the hash of the invalid execution performed by the bandwidth provider and `amount` is set to the value of `minBandwidth` which is the minimum amount of tokens that a bandwidth provider needs to have deposited as bandwidth in the system in order to operate.
+Within the above `_operations` struct, `negatedBandwidthProvider` is the bandwidth provider that performed the invalid execution, `initialNegation` is set to true, `invalidExecutionProofId` is the hash of the invalid execution performed by the bandwidth provider and `amount` is set to the value of `minBandwidth`.

 This call to `storeNegationOperations()` deposits `minBandwidth` tokens from the sender, but updates the value of `_operations.amount` to be equal to `minBandwidth + bp.currentTotalBandwidth/negationRewardDenominator` before storing the operations on this chain.
 This in effect charges the sender `minBandwidth` tokens, but authorizes an execution of a higher value on the opposite chain for that sender.
 This is possible because on the opposite chain where the corresponding negation execution is performed, it is required that the referenced execution proof is invalid before permitting the transfer of `minBandwidth + bp.currentTotalBandwidth/negationRewardDenominator` to the account that stored the negation operations.